 3. Local area activities

-The BMC is split into nine geographical areas in England and Wales.
+The BMC is split into ten geographical areas: eight in England and two in Wales.
 Come along to the next meeting in your area to discuss the latest issues and see how you can get involved.

 Interested?
 Find out more about what happens at BMC Area Meetings and the dates of upcoming meetings.
 Turn up and you may even be treated to a top guest speaker and free chips!